the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-instantiation.md

   );
 }

-// definition of List component function List() { ... }
+// declaration of List component function List() { ... }
 ~~~~~~~

-Once we've defined a **component**, we can use it as an HTML **element** anywhere in our JSX.
+Once we've defined a **component**, we can use it as an **element** anywhere in our JSX.
 The element produces a **component instance** of your component, or in other words, the component gets instantiated.
-You can create as many component instances as you want.
-It's not much different from a JavaScript class definition and usage.
-However, technically a JavaScript class and React component are not the same, just their usage makes it convenient to demonstrate their similarities.
+You can create as many component instances as you want as long as you have a component declaration.
+It's not much different from a JavaScript class declaration and instantiation, however, as mentioned before, technically a JavaScript class and React component are not the same.
+Just their usage makes it convenient to demonstrate their similarities.

 ### Exercises:

-* Familiarize yourself with the terms *component definition*, *component instance*, and *element*.
+* Familiarize yourself with the terms *component declaration*, *component instance*, and *element*.
 * Experiment by creating multiple component instances of a List component.
-* From the previous section: Ask yourself again what problems could arise if we keep treating the `list` variable as a global variable.
-  * Think about how it could be possible to give each List component its own `list` variable.
+* If we keep treating the `list` variable as a global variable, every List component would use the same `list`.
+Think about how it could be possible to give each List component its own `list` variable.
 * Optional: [Leave feedback for this section](https://forms.gle/sf1UMNR58v3NsRUSA).